-- An invoicing system (doesn’t have to be an accounting software – a Google Docs invoice can do the job)
+- An invoice processing system (doesn’t have to be accounting software – a Google Docs invoice can do the job)

 - A registered business (for tax purposes)

-If you don’t do this from the beginning, as your income grows, you’ll have trouble with the tax authorities in your country so better get this done right from the very beginning.
+If you don’t do this from the beginning, as your income grows, you’ll have trouble with the tax authorities in your country, so you better get this done right from the very beginning.

 Digital marketers need tools to perform their work efficiently.
-There are so many metrics to track and monitor and so much data to analyze that makes it impossible to do this without the help of dedicated tools.
+There are so many metrics to track and monitor and so much data to analyze that it is impossible without the help of dedicated tools.

-Digital marketing tools cost a lot and as a freelancer, you need to keep your monthly expenses to the minimum so you need to choose your tools wisely.
+Digital marketing tools cost a lot, and as a freelancer, you need to keep your monthly expenses to a minimum, so you need to choose your tools wisely.

 I prefer to use platforms instead of individual tools.
-A platform will give you access to a number of tools and you only have to pay for one subscription.
+A platform will give you access to many tools, and you only have to pay for one subscription.

-Besides paying for the subscriptions, to make the most out of them, you need to know how to use the different tools efficiently.
+Besides paying for subscriptions, you need to know how to use the different tools efficiently to make the most out of them.

-The best way to learn the features of a tool is to follow their training courses.
-They are free and any time you spend learning a tool, it’s time you’ll save later, and at the same time, you’ll do your job more efficiently.
+The best way to learn the features of a tool is to follow its training courses.
+They are free, and any time you spend learning a tool, it’s time you’ll save later, and at the same time, you’ll do your job more efficiently.

 For freelance online marketing professionals, I recommend the following tools:

 Optinmonster – The best tool to grow your email list and increase conversions on your website and client websites.
-Optinmonster makes lead generation tasks easy and it’s one of the most valuable tools you’ll use on a daily basis.
+Optinmonster makes lead generation tasks easy, and it’s one of the most valuable tools you’ll use daily.